• Skip to primary navigation

 Chase Ink Business Credit Cards Comparison

 Chase is currently offering some great signup bonuses and ongoing rewards on its Ink line of business credit cards.
-These cards can be a good option for small business owners anyway, but these deals are making it even better.
-Here's how the Chase Ink business cards compare.
+These cards are a good choice for business owners at any time but now is a particularly good time to apply if you haven’t already.
+Here’s how the Chase Ink business cards compare.

 Chase Ink cards come in four flavors.
-Three of them pay rewards in cash, one in points.
+Three of them pay rewards in cash; one in points.
 Well, sorta.
-All three enable you to earn Ultimate Rewards that can be converted to cash or used for travel.
-Two have no annual fee, but the other two do have one.
-The card best for your business will depend on how you'll use it.
+Three enable you to earn Chase Ultimate Rewards that can be converted to cash or used for travel; and one, while it does earn Ultimate Rewards, you can’t transfer those rewards to other cards.
+Two have no annual fee, and the other two do.
+The Chase card best for your business will depend on how you’ll use it.
 And in some cases, it may make sense to get two Chase Ink cards.

 Here are the details: